 In effort to facilitate the access to the islands and coastal cities in Vietnam, we are partnering with the leading ferry companies: Superdong Speed Ferry, Greenlines DP, Cat Ba Island and Phu Quoc Express.

-We support advance ticket booking for ferry routes to Cat Ba in the Northeastern Coast, Vung Tau and Con Dao archipelago in the Southeastern Coast, and Phu Quoc, Nam Du, Hon Son and Hon Tre islands in the Southwestern Coast.
+We support advance ticket booking for ferry routes to Cat Ba island in the Northeastern Coast, Phu Quy island and Con Dao archipelago in the Southeastern Coast, and Phu Quoc, Nam Du, Hon Son and Hon Tre islands in the Southwestern Coast.

 Types of ferries in Vietnam